-The map overview area provides a full extent view of layers added to it.
+The map overview panel provides a full extent view of layers added to it.
+It can be selected under the menu Settings > Panels.
 Within the view is a rectangle showing the current map extent.
 This allows you to quickly determine which area of the map you are currently viewing.
 Note that labels are not rendered to the map overview even if the layers in the map overview have been set up for labeling.

 You can add a single layer to the overview by right-clicking on it in the legend and select Show in overview.
 You can also add layers to, or remove all layers from the overview using the Overview tools on the toolbar.